willybrauner/compose/README.md

 add<C extends Component, P = TProps>(classComponent: new <P = TProps>(...args: any[]) => C, props?: P, attrName?: string): C;
 ```

-This method allows to 'add', 'create' new Component instance to the tree.
+This method allows to 'add' new Component instance to the tree.
-It returns instance(s) and associated properties.
+It returns a single instance and associated properties.

-Add component in class core:
+Add component inside the class:

 ```js
 bar = this.add(Bar)